gabrieltwallin/gabrieltwallin.github.io/_pages/about.md

 My research focuses on developing flexible statistical and machine learning methods to accurately identify latent (unobserved) structures in social, behavioural and health data.
 I use these methods to study health inequalities, learning acquisition, fairness in educational measurement and interpretability in psychological testing.
 I often collaborate with domain experts from various fields, including economics, psychology, and the educational testing industry.

 From a statistical point of view, my research is at the moment focused on developing theory, methodology and computational methods for:
-* The structural learning of latent variable models,
+* The structural learning of (multilayer) latent factor models,
 * multivariate outlier detection,
 * model-based clustering and classification,
 * change-point detection for latent factor models,